VRConservation/geosp/CONTRIBUTING.md

 The best way to send feedback is to file an issue on GitHub.

-If you are proposing a change, addition, or suggestion remember that this is a volunteer-driven project, and that contributions are welcome.
+If you propose a change, addition, or suggestion, remember that this is a volunteer-driven project and that contributions are welcome.

 ## Get Started